 With the assistance and recommendations of Radford, the Compensation Committee has developed a peer group of companies as a reference group to provide a broad perspective on competitive pay levels and practices.
-In May 2018, the Compensation Committee approved a peer group for 2019 compensation decisions.
 The Compensation Committee used the following criteria in determining the appropriate peers:

-- Industry Pre-commercial biopharmaceutical companies with a focus on stem cells, small molecule therapeutics, cellular immunotherapeutics or oncology; companies with product candidates in Phase 1 or Phase 2 clinical development. - Market Capitalization Range of \$250 million-\$1.5 billion (approximately 0.3x to 3.0x of our then-current market capitalization). - Size Under 150 employees.
+- Industry Pre-commercial biopharmaceutical companies with a focus on stem cells, small molecule therapeutics, cellular immunotherapeutics or oncology; companies with product candidates in Phase 2 or Phase 3 clinical development. - Market Capitalization Range of \$500 million to \$4.2 billion (approximately 0.3x to 3x of our then-current market capitalization). - Size 50 to 450 employees.

-Based on a review of the analysis prepared by Radford applying the above criteria, in May 2018, the Compensation Committee approved the following peer group for use in compensation decisions for the remainder of 2018 and for 2019:
+Based on a review of the analysis prepared by Radford applying the above criteria, in September 2019, the Compensation Committee approved the following peer group for use in compensation decisions for the remainder of 2019 and for 2020: